markriedl/coinrun-game-ai-assignment/README.md

 ### Writing your DQN

 In pytorch, we create a neural network by creating a class that inherits from Module.
 There are two things you must do.
 In the constructor, you must initialize the layers that will make up your network.
-You do not have to indicate how the layers connect to each other.
+You do not have to indicate how the layers connect to each other in the constructor (this happens later).

 Types of layers that you might find valuable: